Fed rate cut bets lift stocks, dollar steadies

 WILL RATE CUT SUFFICE?

-MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> was up 1%, bouncing back from the previous day's losses, while Japan's Nikkei <.N225> advanced 2%.
+MSCI's broadest index of Asia-Pacific shares outside Japan was up 1%, bouncing back from the previous day's losses, while Japan's Nikkei advanced 2%.

 For the week, the MSCI ex-Japan index climbed a modest 1%, as riskier assets were partly capped by U.S. President Donald Trump's reiteration of his threat to impose further duties on Chinese imports.